Design comparison

 Happy coding! 😊

-1@StroudyPosted about 2 months agoHey @arpan62825, No problem, I encourage you to do code reviews aswell and you can compare your own solution and see different results, It is apart of the learning journey.
+1@StroudyPosted 2 months agoHey @arpan62825, No problem, I encourage you to do code reviews aswell and you can compare your own solution and see different results, It is apart of the learning journey.
 You got this bro!

 1 -

-- @ErysnellPosted about 2 months ago
+- @ErysnellPosted 2 months ago

 I would recommend that instead of buttons you use links(<a>), so you can use your real links, as an extra option is to customize it to your profile.